-Email marketing principals aren’t merely restricted to customer email shots, internal emails face the same challenges such as improving open rates, engagement and reader conversions, which should all should act as key metrics in assessing the effectiveness of your internal emails.
+Email marketing principals aren’t merely restricted to customer email shots; internal emails face the same challenges, such as improving open rates, engagement, and reader conversions, which should all should act as key metrics in assessing the effectiveness of your internal emails.

 2. Engage, empower, enlighten

 So, how do you make what may be otherwise relatively standard content engaging?
-As a starting point you could introduce a little humor, testament to which are amusing email chains that not only engage readers, but that experience super high levels of conversions by way of a forward.
+As a starting point, you could introduce a little humor, a testament to which are amusing email chains that not only engage readers but that experience super high levels of conversions by way of a forward.
 Humour is far more flexible a tactic than you may think, and even industry or company news can be enhanced with a few humorous comments or well-placed candid photos.
 Some self-depreciation can work especially defusing.

 Be careful to keep it tasteful and respectful – if any internal newsletter would end up on the front page of the newspaper – it should not harm company reputation.

-A further way in which to engage upon a personal level (as well as instilling motivation and recognition to boot) is to include a regular team or individual staff member commendation section.
+A further way in which to engage on a personal level (as well as instilling motivation and recognition to boot) is to include a regular team or individual staff member commendation section.
 This section would then include a brief report on what it is the team or individual has achieved.

 3. Talking about tone

-In order to be engaging it’s generally advisable that newsletters employ a tone that is fairly relaxed and casual.
+In order to be engaging, it’s generally advisable that newsletters employ a tone that is fairly relaxed and casual.
 Opting for too formal a tone can feel monotone and even appear authoritarian.
 Given that newsletters benefit from fewer restrictions as compared to official companywide communications, writers have the freedom necessary to use a tone they find effective and content that they deem to be useful and valuable for their readership.

 4. Responding to emails increasingly opened via mobile